homebrewltd/awesome-local-ai/README.md

 - [trypromptly](https://trypromptly.com/) - Create AI Apps & Chatbots in Minutes.
 - [BentoML](https://www.bentoml.com/) - BentoML is the platform for software engineers to build AI products.
 - [LiteLLM](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
+- [Shell-Pilot](https://github.com/reid41/shell-pilot) - Interact with LLM using Ollama models(or openAI, mistralAI)via pure shell scripts on your Linux(or MacOS) system, enhancing intelligent system management without any dependencies

 ## User Tools
 - [llmcord.py](https://github.com/jakobdylanc/discord-llm-chatbot) - Discord LLM Chatbot - Talk to LLMs with your friends!